How to Tag CRM Records in Project Comments and Contact Notes

 In this article, you'll learn how to tag contacts, companies, projects, and users in Followup CRM comments and notes using the @ symbol.

-The @ tagging feature allows users to connect related CRM records directly inside comments and notes.
+The @ tagging feature allows users to connect related CRM records directly inside notes and comments across Followup CRM.

-When writing a project comment, contact note, or company note, users can type @ to search for and tag:
+When writing a Project Note/Comment, Company Note, or Contact Note, users can type @ to search for and tag:

 - Users